Corbin & Dawna Gravley

-We found CrossFit Purgatory in the spring of 2011, and life has never been the same!
-Growing up throughout the Midwest, we both lived and worked on farms and ranches in rural areas, helping to build both strong work ethics and big appetites.
-Neither of us had ever considered ourselves athletic kids, but we always strove to to find a sport we enjoyed.
+We were introduced to CrossFit and Crossfit Purgatory in the spring of 2011, and life has never been the same since!
+Growing up in the Midwest, we both lived (and worked) on farms and ranches in rural areas, helping to build both strong work ethics and big appetites.
+Neither of considered ourselves athletic kids, but we always strove to to find a sport or activity we enjoyed.
 Corbin tried out soccer, football, baseball, basketball, wrestling, and was involved in competitive martial arts; Dawna participated in track & field, volleyball, basketball, and weightlifting.
-As we got older and our shapes became more round than fit, we struggled to find some sort of exercise which would help us get back to a healthier place, but it also needed to keep us interested.
+As we got older, we struggled to find a routine which would help us get back to a healthier place and which would keep us interested.
 Nothing stuck for more than a couple months at a time, and we were discouraged to say the least.
-Dawna had heard through a coworker's wife about this thing called CrossFit, and convinced Corbin to come along for the ride.... after all, there was a place right down the road!
-Little could we have known the difference walking through that door would make in our lives.
+Dawna heard through a coworker's wife about this thing called CrossFit, and convinced Corbin to come along.... after all, there was a place right down the road!
 By the time we finished our first workout, we were hooked.
+And although we couldn't have possibly realized the full extent of the difference CrossFit and Purgatory would mean to us then, walking through that door was undoubtedly one of the best decisions we've ever made in our lives.

-Within a year, Corbin had his CrossFit Level 1, and began pursuing coaching as a way of life.
-For five years he spent his evenings and weekends in the gym, both as athlete and as coach, using every extra minute to learn as much as possible, and to practice and develop what he learned every chance he could get.
+Within a year, Corbin had his CrossFit Level 1, and began pursuing coaching as a way of life, dedicating his evenings and weekends to the gym, both as athlete and as coach, using every extra minute to learn as much as possible, and to practice and develop what he learned every chance he could get.
 He now holds a Level 2 CrossFit Certification, as well as certs in CrossFit Strongman, Mobility, Endurance, and USA Weightlifting.
-All the long hours over the years have paid off, and he is now pursuing his passion full time as owner of the place where it all started.
+He is now pursuing his passion full time as owner of the place where it all started, and loving every minute of it.
 Dawna is also a Crossfit Level 1 Certificate holder, and still enjoys CrossFit, especially CrossFit Strongman workouts, but is more often found lifting heavy things in the weight room.

-Being a part of the Purgatory community has been a blessing in our lives in every way possible.
+Being a part of the Purgatory community has been a blessing in our lives in every way possible, and our mission is to share that experience with every person who walks through our door.
 We've accomplished feats we've never dreamed of, are in the best shape of our lives, and have made lasting friendships.
-We are honored to have the opportunity to share these good things with others!
-The beauty of this methodology, is that whether you are a beginner or an experienced athlete, the scalability of CrossFit means anyone and everyone will benefit from this programming, and we believe wholeheartedly in the truth of this statement.
-We are inspired every day by our members, and we are committed to making sure the Purgatory community is a place where everyone can feel safe, welcome, and supported in their individual fitness journey.
+It is a privilege to help others grow, learn and blossom into the best versions of themselves possible, and this is what drives us every single day.
+There's a lot of fitness programs out there, but we believe in CrossFit and it's potential to help each individual become more fit, more healthy, more confident.
+Whether you are a beginner or an experienced athlete, the scalability of CrossFit means anyone and everyone will benefit from this programming.
+We know, we've been there.
+We are inspired every day by our members, and we are committed to making sure the Purgatory community is a place where everyone can feel safe, welcome, and supported no matter where you are in your own journey.
 We're here to help you become stronger, faster, and better than you ever thought possible, whether you are working on your first push up or preparing for your toughest competition!

 Physical fitness has always been a big part of my life.
 From a young age, I tried nearly every well-known sport I could think of - football, baseball, basketball, bodybuilding, track and field and action sports such as skateboarding and motocross.
 But none of them really held my attention for long.
 In high school I was in charge of the J.R.O.T.C Raider team which involved an annual 6 person team fitness competition with events such as tire pulls, obstacle courses, pull-ups, sit-ups with logs, etc. Looking back, this was really my first experience with “constantly varied functional movements at high intensity”.
 It was challenging and involved a lot of strategy and I loved it.
 After becoming very involved with J.R.O.T.C, I decided I wanted to join the military and did so right after high school, serving three years in the United States Army.
 During my time in the Army I discovered Olympic Weightlifting and taught myself the lifts in my living room.
 I immediately fell in love with the complexity of the movements and the amount of skill and coordination it took to perform them well.
 The OLY lifts are self limiting in the sense if you don’t do them right, you don’t get to lift a lot of weight no matter who you are and I like that.
 I’m a very curious person who loves to learn – constantly exploring how things work and wanting to understand the “why”.
 I believe very much in the long-term and big-picture aspects of training: a single workout does not determine your success or failure, but rather the culmination of consistent training.